Sumerian King List: Sources

 The Sumerian King List is known from a number of different sources, all in the form of clay tablets or cylinders and written in Sumerian.
 At least 16 different tablets or fragments containing parts of the composition are known.
 Some tablets are unprovenanced, but most have been recovered, or are known to have come from various sites across Mesopotamia, the majority coming from Nippur.
-So far a version of the SKL has been found outside of Babylonia only once: there is one manuscript containing a part of the composition from Tell Leilan in Upper Mesopotamia.
+So far a version of the SKL has been found outside of Babylonia only twice.
+One copy was found at Susa in Elam.
+The other, found at Tell Leilan in Upper Mesopotamia, contains the only clean copy of the Mari list which is badly broken in other recensions.

 There is only one manuscript that contains a relatively undamaged version of the composition.
 This is the Weld-Blundell Prism which includes the antediluvian part of the composition and ends with the Isin dynasty.
 Other manuscripts are incomplete because they are damaged or fragmentary.
 The Scheil dynastic tablet, from Susa, for example, only contains parts of the composition running from Uruk II to Ur III.
+Given the state of the SKL sources literary compositions like the Tummal Chronicle and the Ballad of the Early Rulers are used as input as well.

-The majority of the sources is dated to the Old Babylonian period (early second millennium BC), and more specifically the early part of that era.
+The majority of the sources are dated to the Old Babylonian period (early second millennium BC), and more specifically the early part of that era.
 In many cases, a more precise dating is not possible, but in one case, the Weld-Blundell prism, it could be dated to year 11 of the reign of king Sin-Magir of Isin, the last ruler to be mentioned in the Sumerian King List.
 The so-called Ur III Sumerian King List (USKL), on a clay tablet possibly found in Adab, is the only known version of the SKL that predates the Old Babylonian period.
 The colophon of this text mentions that it was copied during the reign of Shulgi (2084–2037 BC), the second king of the Ur III dynasty.
 The USKL is especially interesting because its pre-Sargonic part is completely different from that of the SKL.
 Whereas the SKL records many different dynasties from several cities, the USKL starts with a single long list of rulers from Kish (including rulers who, in the SKL were part of different Kish dynasties), followed by a few other dynasties, followed again by the kings of Akkad.